Magnus Cathedral and the Kirkjubøur Village

 When we first started researching Faroe Islands, one of the first sights that appeared to us was St. Magnus Cathedral.
 The largest medieval building in the Faroes lays in ruins today after its construction started in 1300.
 Bishop Erlendur ordered its construction but the building was never finished as it was never roofed.
 We cannot say why this happened but we can say that this is a interesting place to visit.

-Nowadays, the people from the islands are hoping to get the St. Magnus Cathedral accepted as an UNESCO World Heritage Site but it seems like the prospect is not very certain.
-And it’s a pity since this cathedral, together with the farmhouse and Saint Olav’s Church represent Faroe Island’s most interesting historical site.
+Nowadays, the people from the islands hope to get the St. Magnus Cathedral accepted as a UNESCO World Heritage Site, but it seems like the prospect is not very specific.
+And it’s a pity since this cathedral, the farmhouse, and Saint Olav’s Church represent Faroe Island’s most fascinating historical site.

-Fotostrasse visited Kirkjubøur in April 2016 by invitation from Visit Faroe Islands and we loved everything we did there.
+I visited Kirkjubøur in April 2016 by invitation from Visit Faroe Islands, and we loved everything we did there.